 Belize Travel Tips for Cruise and Hotel Visitors

 Belize is the 13th most popular Caribbean tourism destination, according to the Caribbean Tourism Organization.
 Nearly three times as many people visit this Central American country via cruise than for overnight vacations.
-It is one of the most popular western Caribbean cruise ports.
-It also is close to Cozumel, which is the top western port.
+Belize City is one of the most popular western Caribbean cruise ports.
+It also is close to Cozumel and Roatan, which also are among the most popular western Caribbean cruise destinations.

 Top Travel Tips